 ICE stands for Interactive Connectivity Establishment.

-ICE collects all available candidates (local IP addresses, reflexive addresses – STUN ones and relayed addresses – TURN ones).
-All the collected addresses are then sent to the remote peer via SDP.
+Many mistake ICE for a server component, where in fact, ICE is a network protocol that orchestrates connectivity checks using STUN and TURN servers: ICE collects all available candidates (local IP addresses, reflexive addresses from STUN servers, and relayed addresses from TURN servers).
+All collected addresses are then sent to the remote peer via SDP.

-Once a connection is established, ICE doesn’t stop mattering.
-If the network changes mid-call – switching from Wi-Fi to cellular, a NAT binding expiring, or connectivity otherwise failing – an ICE restart runs a fresh round of candidate gathering and connectivity checks on the same PeerConnection to recover the session.
+Once a connection is established, ICE keeps monitoring the path.
+If the network changes mid-call - switching from Wi-Fi to cellular, a NAT binding expiring, or connectivity otherwise failing - an ICE restart runs a fresh round of candidate gathering and connectivity checks on the same PeerConnection to recover the session without dropping it.

 ICE runs in three phases: